balderdashy/sails-docs/config.policies.md

-#Policies
+# Policies

 So, you don&rsquo;t want your mom to access your secret stash of ... code?
 Then this is where you make that happen.

-Policies are like any other system for authentication control.
-You can allow or deny access in fine granularity with policies.
+Policies are versatile tools for authorization and access control-- they let you allow or deny access to your controllers down to a fine level of granularity, then make it easy to make iterative changes if your needs change.

-Policies are simply Express middleware functions which run before your controllers.
+When you get down to the meat of it, policies are simply Connect/Express middleware functions which run **before** your controllers.

 You can apply one or more policies for a given controller or action.

-Any policy file (e.g. `authenticated.js`) can be dropped into the `/policies` folder, at which point it can be accessed below by its filename, minus the extension, (e.g. `authenticated`).
+Any policy file (e.g. `authenticated.js`) can be dropped into the `/policies` folder, at which point it can be referenced by its filename, minus the extension, (e.g. `authenticated`).

-The default policy for all controllers and actions is `'*': true`  (allows public access).
+There are a few special, built-in policy mappings:
+  + `true`: public  (allows anyone to access the mapped controller/action)
+  +  `false`: disabled (allows **no-one** to access the mapped controller/action)

+ `'*': true` is the default policy for all controllers and actions.
+In production, it's good practice to set this to `false` to make sure you have all of your controllers explicitly mapped.

 ##Here&rsquo;s an example of adding some policies to a controller: